 A common driving factor for many roommates, splitting the bills on housing and utilities can be really helpful for single parents.
-Especially for those of young children, who have hundreds of dollars in additional expenses for things like formula and diapers, the benefits of co living are abundant.
+Especially for those with young children, who have hundreds of dollars in additional expenses for things like formula and diapers, the benefits of co living are abundant.

 It’s hard enough keeping a house clean, and throwing toddlers into the mix does not help.
 It can be nice for single parents just to have other adults around to make sure the trash gets taken out and the dishes get done.